xMazzmax/coiffeur-seren/README.md

 I also invested 10 min to create a first impression about the client's company and his brand.
 For that I read through all his Google reviews, checked out his Instagram and Facebook and tried to have a look at his website (he didn't actually have one).

-With the the total of 30 minutes of research – including my first impression about his brand – I adapted the questionaire.
+With the the total of 30 minutes of research – including my first impression about his brand – I adapted the questionnaire.
 I removed what I didn't find useful, changed how some of them were written, reordered them to how I thought made the most sense and elaborated on the questions to help my customer with understanding them more clearly and finding an answer to them more easily:

 **1. What do you want exactly and why?**

 - I intentionally wanted to ask my client this question in broad terms to find out about **everything** he wanted and understand his reasoning/goals behind it.
 Without wasting anyone's time, that would help me find out right away if we were the right fit to work together and would also help with all the following questions.

-2. ~~What's your budget?~~
+**2. ~~What's your budget?~~**
 **2. Cost overview**

 - Instead of being paid with money, I wanted was an honest review to prove the value of my work and that I could use for future job applications and I wanted his consent to me leaving my attribution with a link to my social media page at the footer of his website.
 I saw that as a better long term investment than money.
   - This was my way of ensuring him it was in my best interest to deliver him results I'd be proud to share.